 Tier-I capital consists of equity capital, statutory reserves+ disclosed free reserves.
 Tier-I capital is used to absorb losses and does not require a bank to cease operations.

-Tier-II capital comprises retained earnings, unaudited reserves, general loss reserves and hybrid debt capital instruments.
+Tier-II capital comprises retained earnings, unaudited reserves, general loss reserves, and hybrid debt capital instruments.
 This capital absorbs losses in the event of a company winding up or liquidating.

 Key Takeaways for performing banking stock analysis:

-PEERS: These ratios should be compared with peer banks and the industry average to decide the position of bank with respect to its competitors and whether one should invest in that particular banking stock or not.
+PEERS: These ratios should be compared with peer banks and the industry average to decide the position of a bank with respect to its competitors and whether one should invest in that particular banking stock or not.

 Economic slowdown: Loan business broadly imitates India’s GDP mix by catering to the consumption theme.
 A slower-than-expected pickup in India’s economic growth or a slowdown in job creation coupled with a sharp rise in interest rates could affect demand for retail loans and margins.